 It kills bacteria and doesn’t depend upon hydrogen peroxide activity as well.

 The component of Manuka honey stimulates immune cells via the molecule TLR4.
-Therefore, It plays a key role in the body’s innate immune system.
+Therefore, the antioxidant properties of honey play a key role in the body’s innate immune system.

 Ultimately, In the laboratory test, UMF-rated Manuka Honey declared that it has several outstanding healing properties:

-Manuka Honey has more potent antioxidant potential.
+Manuka Honey has more potent antioxidant properties of honey potential.
 As a result, it works twice as fast as the other honey varieties.

 Contrary to the above laboratory test of Manuka honey.
-Sidr honey which is harvested and least researched in India probably has similar properties of Manuka honey.
+Sidr honey which is harvested and least researched in India probably has similar properties to Manuka honey.

 If the laboratory test of Sidr honey is conducted, then this will also be wide and popular across the world.